Goldfinger (film): Development

-Terence Young, who directed the previous two films, chose to film The Amorous Adventures of Moll Flanders instead, after a pay dispute that saw him denied a percentage of the film's profits.
+Terence Young, who had directed the previous two films, chose to film The Amorous Adventures of Moll Flanders instead, after a pay dispute that saw him denied a percentage of the film's profits.
 Broccoli and Saltzman turned instead to Guy Hamilton to direct.
 Hamilton, who had turned down directing Dr. No, felt that he needed to make Bond less of a "superman" by making the villains seem more powerful.
-Hamilton knew Fleming, as both were involved during intelligence matters in the Royal Navy during World War II.
+Hamilton knew Fleming; both had been involved in intelligence matters in the Royal Navy during the Second World War.
 Goldfinger saw the return of two crew members who were not involved with From Russia with Love: Bob Simmons as stunt coordinator and production designer Ken Adam.
-Both played crucial roles in the development of Goldfinger, with Simmons choreographing the fight sequence between Bond and Oddjob in the vault of Fort Knox, which was not just seen as one of the best Bond fights, but also "must stand as one of the great cinematic combats" whilst Adam's efforts on Goldfinger were "luxuriantly baroque" and have resulted in the film being called "one of his finest pieces of work".
+Both played crucial roles in the development of Goldfinger, with Simmons choreographing the fight sequence between Bond and Oddjob in the vault of Fort Knox, which was not just seen as one of the best Bond fights, but also "must stand as one of the great cinematic combats", while Adam's design efforts on Goldfinger were "luxuriantly baroque" and have resulted in the film being called "one of his finest pieces of work".

 Writing

 Richard Maibaum, who co-wrote the previous films, returned to adapt the seventh Bond novel.
 Maibaum fixed the novel's heavily criticised plot hole, where Goldfinger actually attempts to empty Fort Knox.
-In the film, Bond notes it would take twelve days for Goldfinger to steal the gold, before the villain reveals he actually intends to irradiate it with the then topical concept of a Red Chinese atomic bomb.
-However, Harry Saltzman disliked the first draft as being "too American," and brought in Paul Dehn to revise it.
+In the film, Bond notes it would take twelve days for Goldfinger to steal the gold, before the villain reveals he actually intends to irradiate it with the then-topical concept of a Red Chinese atomic bomb.
+However, Harry Saltzman disliked the first draft as being "too American", and brought in Paul Dehn to revise it.
+Dehn was himself a former intelligence operative, a political warfare officer in the Special Operations Executive during World War II.
 Hamilton said Dehn "brought out the British side of things".
 Connery disliked his draft, so Maibaum returned.
 Dehn also suggested the pre-credit sequence be an action scene with no relevance to the actual plot.
 Maibaum, however, based the pre-credit sequence on the opening scene of the novel, where Bond is waiting at Miami Airport contemplating his recent killing of a Latin American drug smuggler.
 Wolf Mankowitz, an un-credited screenwriter on Dr. No, suggested the scene where Oddjob puts his car into a car crusher to dispose of Mr. Solo's body.
 Because of the quality of work of Maibaum and Dehn, the script and outline for Goldfinger became the blueprint for future Bond films.